Soay123/SilverSatPersonalDevWork/README.md

 ## Math note

 - Depending on how voltage, current or power are measured by the sensor the actual value will have 3 to 8 significant digits after the decimal.
+  1. Read the datasheet for units.
+For example mV.
+  2. Read the datasheet for step.
+For example 100 uV.
+  3. Read the datasheet for gain.
+For example step \* gain.
+  4. Example gain is 16 (4 bits), and value is stored as 12 bits, making the largest number 16 bits, and the step 16 times as big.
+Which really means 7 significant digits total.
 - Floating point numbers do not store the exact value, and add mantissa notation.
 Instead use the 'decimal' module.
+Invoke the Decimal constructor with a string representation of the number.
-- Given that this can only measure up to 26 volts (two digits), then the precision should be 10.
+- Given that this can only measure up to 26 volts (two digits), then the precision should be 10. (maybe even just 7)

 ## Basic formulas: